Torren11/Hackbio-biocoding-Internship/Stage Two/README.md

 - Analyzing the frequency of amino acid substitutions and visualizing them using bar plots and pie charts.
 - Investigating amino acids with the most functional and structural impact and providing conclusions based on the analysis.

-This task requires data manipulation with `pandas`, and visualizations using `matplotlib`.

 ---

 ## Public Health: NHANES